Where To Stay In Paris With Kids: Hotel + Area Guide 2025

 - Uber: does exist in Paris, but can’t take taxi lanes.
 This may cause delays during peak traffic times!

 - G7 taxi: This is what we use and recommend!
 They have an app (same name) that is just as easy to use as Uber.
 It’s the official taxi of Paris and all payment is done in the app to avoid issues.
+G7 even has a feature that allows you to request car seats or boosters, which makes it much easier to get around.

 FAQs